modular/modular/AsyncRT/docs/WorkQueueNonblocking.md

 even make sense for embedded systems.

-At some point we will care enough about this to build a new async I/O subsystem and build this into the LLCL.
-This should be an optional component that has OS specific implementations, and allows clients of LLCL to access it asynchronously.
+At some point we will care enough about this to build a new async I/O subsystem and build this into the AsyncRT.
+This should be an optional component that has OS specific implementations, and allows clients of AsyncRT to access it asynchronously.
 This will allow those algorithms to be written in a host OS independent way, and allows us to centralize the complexity of this world into one place.